Murder, She Wrote: Crossover with Magnum, P.I.

-Awards and nominations
+Awards and honors

-Over its twelve-year run Murder, She Wrote received numerous award nominations.
+Over its 12-year run Murder, She Wrote received numerous award nominations.
 Lansbury herself holds the record for the most Emmy nominations for outstanding lead actress in a drama series with twelve, one for each season.
 She never won, which is also a record.
 Mary Dodson, the art director for 102 of the series' 264 episodes, received three Emmy nominations for her work on Murder, She Wrote.
 In total, the show was nominated for 41 Emmys.

-US television ratings
+U.S. television ratings

 Murder, She Wrote maintained extremely high ratings, finishing in the top 15 of shows for eleven of its 12 seasons (eight of which it was in the top 10), even well into its late seasons.
 By its 11th season, Murder, She Wrote was still averaging 25 million viewers per week.
-At its very peak, the show even hit above 40 million US viewers.
-However, at the beginning of its 12th season in 1995, CBS moved the show from its extremely popular Sunday night time slot to Thursday night forcing it to compete with NBC's Must See TV line up, and as a result the ratings plummeted, during Season 11 and 12 CBS lost affiliates during the television realignment, meaning major markets could not find the network.
+At its very peak, the show even hit above 40 million U.S. viewers.
+However, at the beginning of its 12th season in 1995, CBS moved the show from its extremely popular Sunday nighttime slot to Thursday night forcing it to compete with NBC's Must See TV line-up, and as a result the ratings plummeted; during seasons 11 and 12 CBS lost affiliates during the television realignment, meaning major markets could not find the network.
 The show rated as the following:

-Abandoned reboot
+Cancelled reboot

-Deadline Hollywood reported in October 2013 that NBC was planning a reboot of the series, starring Oscar-winning actress Octavia Spencer as a "hospital administrator and amateur sleuth who self-publishes her first mystery novel."

-Lansbury commented that she was not a fan of using the title, saying "I think it's a mistake to call it 'Murder, She Wrote,' because 'Murder, She Wrote' will always be about Cabot Cove and this wonderful little group of people who told those lovely stories and enjoyed a piece of that place, and also enjoyed Jessica Fletcher, who is a rare and very individual kind of person."
-Early on it was decided by producers that Spencer's character would not be named Jessica Fletcher, for only Lansbury could play Jessica Fletcher.
-It was announced on January 21, 2014, that the reboot would not be going forward.
+Deadline Hollywood reported in October 2013 that NBC was planning a reboot of the series, starring Octavia Spencer as a "hospital administrator and amateur sleuth who self-publishes her first mystery novel."
+The next month, Lansbury said that while she was a fan of Spencer, she was not a fan of using the title; she said "I think it's a mistake to call it Murder, She Wrote because Murder, She Wrote will always be about Cabot Cove and this wonderful little group of people who told those lovely stories and enjoyed a piece of that place, and also enjoyed Jessica Fletcher, who is a rare and very individual kind of person."
+It was decided by producers that Spencer's character would not be named Jessica Fletcher, for only Lansbury could play Fletcher.
+On January 21, 2014, Deadline Hollywood announced that the reboot would not be going forward.

+Film adaptation

+On September 9, 2023, it was revealed that a film adaptation of the series is in the early stages of development at Universal Pictures.
+Dumb Money screenwriters Lauren Schuker Blum and Rebecca Angelo will write the script while Amy Pascal acts as producer.
+On December 16, 2024, it was announced that Phil Lord and Christopher Miller were joining as producers.

+Jamie Lee Curtis told Entertainment Tonight in July 2025 that the movie was close to shooting.
+“It’s… happening,” said the Academy Award–winning actress, who will take on the role of Jessica Fletcher.